buildbot/buildbot/master/docs/developer/metrics.rst

 Metrics
 =======

-New in buildbot 0.8.4 is support for tracking various performance metrics inside the buildbot master process.
+New in Buildbot 0.8.4 is support for tracking various performance metrics inside the buildbot master process.
-Currently these are logged periodically according to the ``log_interval`` configuration setting of the :bb:cfg:`metrics` configuration.
+Currently, these are logged periodically according to the ``log_interval`` configuration setting of the :bb:cfg:`metrics` configuration.

 The metrics subsystem is implemented in :mod:`buildbot.process.metrics`.
-It makes use of twisted's logging system to pass metrics data from all over buildbot's code to a central :class:`MetricsLogObserver` object, which is available at ``BuildMaster.metrics`` or via ``Status.getMetrics()``.
+It makes use of twisted's logging system to pass metrics data from all over Buildbot's code to a central :class:`MetricsLogObserver` object, which is available at ``BuildMaster.metrics`` or via ``Status.getMetrics()``.

 Metric Events
 -------------